-To date, the Rocky Mountain Dawgs Project has matched seven dogs with deserving Veterans in need.
-For the next two years a volunteer trainer will work with the dogs to ensure a happy and healthy partnership, specifically focusing on the needs of each partiular Veteran.
+To date, the Rocky Mountain Dawgs Project has matched eight dogs with deserving Veterans in need.
+For the next two years, a volunteer trainer will work with the dogs to ensure a happy and healthy partnership, specifically focusing on the needs of each particular Veteran.

 It is our goal to pair more commendable Veterans with great dogs.
 We believe that this is another way to further support those who have served.

 Please contact us if you are interested in our Veteran's Service Dog Program

 Veterans Support Groups

 The Peer Group gives all of our veterans that are in our Service Dog Program a sounding board of others that have either concluded their training or are also in training with their dogs.
 There is a private page on social media for them to message each other.
 The head of the group, Jason teamed with Service Dog Dexi, also checks in periodically with each one.